runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 [![NPM version](https://img.shields.io/npm/v/vite-plugin-dotenv.svg)](https://www.npmjs.com/package/vite-plugin-dotenv)
 [![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-Inject your [environment variables](https://vitejs.dev/guide/env-and-mode.html#env-variables) at runtime instead of build time.
+This plugin extends vite's built-in [environment variables](https://vitejs.dev/guide/env-and-mode.html#env-variables) functionality to inject your environment variables at runtime instead of build time.

 This project use [SemVer](https://semver.org/) for versioning.
 For the versions available, see the tags on this repository.

-## How
+## 💡 How

 In production, this package will generate some files in your dist assets directory that allow us to inject environment variables _after building the package_.